 Wanna go fishing? looking for studded wading boots?
-And worried if your favorite wading boots will hold up against slippery rocks?
+And worried if wading boots studs are necessary for freestone rivers and streams? if your favorite wading boots will hold up against slippery rocks?
 Or will you fall on your face and spend the rest of the season icing those bruises?

 Nope, I won’t let that happen to you!